cfroluwasegun/alx-pre_course/README.md

 The First project from ALX.
+Getting use to Git.